 As a very liberal city, Seattle is more protective of tenants (and therefore less friendly to landlords) than other municipalities in Washington.
 Therefore, Seattle has added a number of tenant protections over and above those provided by Washington’s baseline statewide eviction laws.
 These additional laws can make it more difficult, risky, and costly for a landlord to evict a tenant in Seattle than elsewhere in Washington.

-Specifically, Seattle landlords (only landlords within Seattle!) need to pay attention to the following three tenant protections that are unique to Seattle:
+Specifically, Seattle landlords (only landlords whose properties are within Seattle city limits!) need to pay attention to the following three tenant protections that are unique to Seattle:

 - Rental Registration and Inspection Ordinance